data-Agues/Bellabeat-Case-Study/README.md

 #### Process

-As commented above, I'm going to use spreadsheets for the cleaning and sorting phase.
+As commented above, I used spreadsheets for the cleaning and sorting phase.
 At first sight, as expected, we find information about the users' activity, sleep, steps and calorie habits in a daily and hourly manner.

 Pre-processing techniques executed on each file include: